Imagine this: dishes piled up, laundry tossed on the bedroom floor, backpacks abandoned in the middle of the kitchen.

 - Perhaps the phone rang.

 Whatever the cause, these jobs were started and then not finished.
-(Affiliate links are present.)

 So what’s the big deal with half-done jobs?
 Is housework ever done?

 Actually, when you leave a job half done, you are giving yourself twice the work.
-Washing dishes or opening the mail only takes a couple of minutes, but if you stop it takes a bit of time to restart later.
+Washing dishes or opening the mail only takes a couple of minutes, but if you stop it takes a bit more time to restart later.